qdm12/ddns-updater/docs/dondominio.md

 ### Compulsory parameters

 - `"domain"`
-- `"name"` is the name server associated with the domain
+- `"name"` is the name of the service/hosting
 - `"username"`
 - `"password"`